SaltContainer/LumiTool/README.md

   - Allows directly editing an AssetAssistant manifest.
 - **Wwise Event Cloner**
   - Clones a given Wwise event in a bank.
+- **Wwise Event Browser**
+  - Allows looking at an overview of all events in a Wwise bank and their actions.

 ## Planned Features